Understanding parton evolution in matter from renormalization group analysis: Phenomenology

-We demonstrate the new method by studying nuclear effects on pion fragmentation in SIDIS, with the cross section given in Eq.~(\ref{eq:SIDIS}).
-We implement the fully-coupled RG evolution Eqs.~(\ref{eq:main-eq-NS}), (\ref{eq:main-eq-S1}), (\ref{eq:main-eq-S2}), and the fixed order terms in Eq.~(\ref{eq:NLO-decomposed}).
-The nuclear modifications is defined as the ratio of inclusive-normalized cross sections between electron-nucleus ($e$A) and electron-deuterium ($ed$ for HERMES) or electron-proton ($ep$ for EIC) collisions
+We demonstrate the new method by studying nuclear effects on single-hadron fragmentation in SIDIS given by Eq.~(\ref{eq:SIDIS}).
+We implement the fully-coupled RG evolution Eqs.~(\ref{eq:main-eq-NS}), (\ref{eq:main-eq-S1}), (\ref{eq:main-eq-S2}), and the fixed order terms from Eqs.~(\ref{eq:foG}), (\ref{eq:foNS}), (\ref{eq:foSS}).
+The nuclear modification is defined as the ratio of inclusive-normalized SIDIS cross sections between electron-nucleus ($e$A) and electron-deuterium ($ed$ for HERMES and EMC) or electron-proton ($ep$ for EIC) collisions

-For parton distribution and fragmentation functions we use the nNNPDF30nlo \cite{Khalek:2022zqe} and NNFF10lo parametrizations~\cite{Bertone:2017tyb} and perform the calculation for the averaged HERMES kinematics $Q^2 = 2.25$ GeV$^2$ and $\nu=12$~GeV~\cite{HERMES:2007plz}.
-To numerically solve Eqs.~(\ref{eq:main-eq-NS}) and (\ref{eq:main-eq-S2}), we smear the singular hard parton energy spectrum by a Gaussian with width parameter $\sigma_z =0.05$ and the evolution from $\mu_1=Q$ to $Q_0 =1$~GeV is performed using standard vacuum DGLAP.
-In turn, the in-medium RG evolves $\mu_2^2$ from $\chi(w_{\rm max}) z\nu/L$ to $\mu_D^2$.
-We take $\Lambda_{\rm QCD}=0.16$~GeV, the inverse range of the interaction $\mu_D^2=0.12$~GeV$^2$ and the central value of the effective medium density parameter $\rho_G=0.4\; {\rm fm}^{-3}$.
-These values yield a quark transport parameter $\hat{q}_F\approx 0.053$ GeV$^2$/fm at $\nu= 12$~GeV (see supplemental material), consistent with existing mDGLAP applications~\cite{Li:2020rqj,Li:2020zbk}.
-An average over the geometry of the nucleus of radius $r_A = 1.2 A^{1/3}$~fm is also performed.
+The advantage of considering the inclusive-normalized double ratio is that the nuclear PDF effects and their uncertainty is canceled out so that $R_A$ is only sensitive to final-state modifications.
+We use the nNNPDF30nlo~\cite{Khalek:2022zqe} nuclear PDFs and NNFF10lo parametrization~\cite{Bertone:2017tyb} for the fragmentation functions (FFs)~\footnote{The uncertainty from the fragmentation functions largely cancels in the ratio $R_A$.
+We have checked that FF uncertainties estimated using either NNFF1.0lo or NNFF1.0nlo remain subleading to the uncertainty of the cold nuclear matter parameters.}.
+To numerically solve Eqs.~(\ref{eq:main-eq-NS}), (\ref{eq:main-eq-S1}) and (\ref{eq:main-eq-S2}), the initial condition is obtained by smearing the NLO calculation of the parton energy spectrum by a Gaussian wave packet.
+It is then evolved from $\mu_1=Q$ to $Q_0 =1$~GeV using the standard vacuum DGLAP equations.
+The in-medium RG evolves $\mu_2^2$ from $\chi(w) z\nu/L$ to $\xi^2$.
+We take $\Lambda_{\rm QCD}=0.16$~GeV, the inverse range of the interaction squared $\xi^2=0.12$~GeV$^2$ and the central value of the effective medium density parameter $\rho_G=0.4\; {\rm fm}^{-3}$.
+These values yield a quark transport coefficient $\hat{q}_F\approx 0.052$ GeV$^2$/fm at $\nu= 12$~GeV, consistent with existing SCET$_{\rm G}$ based mDGLAP applications~\cite{Li:2020rqj,Li:2020zbk} and compatible with values from earlier SIDIS studies \cite{Arleo:2003jz,Wang:2009qb} within a factor of two.